+Limitation frustrates me, whether it’s my own or imposed by others.
 I can do more.
 I want to do more.

 A third issue is that communication is two-edged.
 It’s an enormously powerful skill and ability, both constructively and destructively.
 We all know people who use communication as a weapon, not a tool.
 Sometimes, a simple, ominous clearing of the throat can be far more terrifying and damaging than a blow.
 Both actions are communication.
-Even worse are people who deploy words that say one thing and an action that says another, like the abuser who says he loves you while he hits you.
+Even worse are people who deploy words that say one thing and action that says another, like the abuser who says he loves you while he hits you.
 This is called gaslighting, and I’ll blog about it in the future.
 It needs a post all its own.